11 of the Fastest Growing Vegetables For Your Homestead

 Tomatoes

-A little heavy on water usage, tomatoes are my favorite vegetable to grow.
+Tomatoes are a bit heavy on water usage, but they are my favorite vegetable to grow.

-For best results growing, harvesting, and collecting seeds for the next season purchase indeterminate heirloom tomatoes.
+Purchase indeterminate heirloom tomatoes for best results, growing, harvesting, and collecting seeds for the next season.

 Heirloom tomatoes produce delicious crops and take from seed easily; indeterminate tomatoes will grow until killed by the cold.
 My favorite is the Box Car Willie.
 (Amazon Link)

 When to Plant: After the last frost in the spring.
-Starting plants 2 to 4 weeks before the last frost indoors, when possible, is a great method to achieve early production.
+Starting plants indoors 2 to 4 weeks before the last frost, when possible, is a great method to achieve early production.

 Days to Harvest: 60 days on average.
-Once your indeterminate tomatoes are established proper pruning provides massive benefits to your plant’s health and crop production.
+Once your indeterminate tomatoes are established, proper pruning greatly benefits your plant’s health and crop production.

 Wrapping Up